hashicorp/terraform-provider-google/website/docs/r/compute_health_check.html.markdown

     port or named port specified in the Backend Service is used for health checking.
   If not specified, SSL health check follows behavior specified in `port` and `portName` fields.

+The `http2_health_check` block supports:

+* `host` -
+  (Optional)
+  The value of the host header in the HTTP2 health check request.
+  If left empty (default value), the public IP on behalf of which this health check is performed will be used.

+* `request_path` -
+  (Optional)
+  The request path of the HTTP2 health check request.
+  The default value is /.

+* `response` -
+  (Optional)
+  The bytes to match against the beginning of the response data.
+If left empty (the default value), any response will indicate health.
+The response data can only be ASCII.

+* `port` -
+  (Optional)
+  The TCP port number for the HTTP2 health check request.
+  The default value is 443.

+* `port_name` -
+  (Optional)
+  Port name as defined in InstanceGroup#NamedPort#name.
+If both port and port_name are defined, port takes precedence.

+* `proxy_header` -
+  (Optional)
+  Specifies the type of proxy header to append before sending data to the backend, either NONE or PROXY_V1.
+The default is NONE.

+* `port_specification` -
+  (Optional)
+  Specifies how port is selected for health checking, can be one of the following values:
+    * `USE_FIXED_PORT`: The port number in `port` is used for health checking.
+    * `USE_NAMED_PORT`: The `portName` is used for health checking.
+    * `USE_SERVING_PORT`: For NetworkEndpointGroup, the port specified for each network endpoint is used for health checking.
+For other backends, the port or named port specified in the Backend Service is used for health checking.
+  If not specified, HTTP2 health check follows behavior specified in `port` and `portName` fields.

 ## Attributes Reference